FDNY: Man Arrested For Setting Fire During Feast Of Santa Rosalia

 NEW YORK (CBSNewYork) — The FDNY said Sunday fire marshals arrested a man for allegedly setting a ticket booth on fire at the 18th Avenue Feast of Santa Rosalia in Brooklyn.

-Adnan Ali Hussein, 28, was charged with third degree arson for the incident on August 24, the FDNY said.READ MORE: Gov. Murphy Says New Jersey Facing 'Significant Loss' From Ida
+Adnan Ali Hussein, 28, was charged with third degree arson for the incident on August 24, the FDNY said.READ MORE: NYPD: Suspect Caught On Camera Smashing Window, Stealing Laptop From Store In Chelsea

 The department released surveillance video which it said shows Hussein setting the booth on fire using an “ignitable liquid.”

+“Arson is not only a serious crime but also an extremely reckless act that can have devastating effects on the entire community,” FDNY Commissioner Daniel Nigro said in a statement.
+“Our Fire Marshals quickly apprehended this individual before he caused any further damage or harm to New Yorkers.”

 #FDNY Fire Commissioner Daniel A. Nigro announced today that Fire Marshals have arrested Adnan Ali Hussein, 28, for allegedly using an ignitable liquid to set fire to a ticket booth during the 18th Avenue Feast of Santa Rosalia in Brooklyn.
-Read more: https://t.co/WWaHjZIGaB pic.twitter.com/kBdhav3yMRREAD MORE: NYPD: Protester Who Doused Police Van In Gasoline Could Face Federal Charges
+Read more: https://t.co/WWaHjZIGaB pic.twitter.com/kBdhav3yMRREAD MORE: Police Release New Video Of Suspect Wanted In Harlem Double Shooting

 — FDNY (@FDNY) September 5, 2021

-Note: Editor’s note: This story was first published Sept.
-5.